 Applicants must submit CPA Grant proposals via a two-stage application process.
 You must submit a letter of intent, which is evaluated by the sponsoring organization.
-Successful applicants are invited to submit a full grant proposal, which is evaluated by the CAAA Research Committee.
+Successful applicants are invited to submit a full grant proposal, which is evaluated by a research sub-committee appointed for each specific grant program.
 It’s important to remember your audience:

 - Letters of intent are reviewed by the sponsoring organization, whose reviewers may be experts in accounting practice but unaware of the current literature in your research area.